bahrus/be-invoking/README.md

 </mood-stone>
 ```

 What this does:  Invokes host-element's howAmIFeelingToday method only when the input element dispatches "input" event.
+If adorning a button element, it will invoke the method on clicking.
 It passes in two arguments:

 1. The instance of whatever element is being invoked, just in case that is helpful.
 2. The event that triggered the action.

+Note that the word "be-invoking" is a bit long.
+It is easy to choose your own name, as demonstrated by [TODO].

+In the rest of the examples, we will use the emoji 🎮 to represent "be-invoking" just for the fun of it.

 To specify a different event to act on:

-## Example 1b
+## Example 1b [TODO]

 ```html
 <mood-stone>